 Alexander Maugeri combines experience as a senior U.S. Department of Justice (DOJ) official responsible for appellate and trial litigation with a private practice background in high-stakes disputes, including with state attorneys general, involving M&A, securities, product liability, and contracts.
 Among his representations is a ruling by New York's highest court that the Martin Act's statute of limitations was half what the government long had claimed.

-Before Jones Day, Alexander served as chief of staff and deputy assistant attorney general and chief of staff in Washington for the DOJ Civil Rights Division, where he supervised approximately 70 attorneys in the appellate, employment litigation, and immigrant and employee rights sections, and worked with the offices of DOJ's top-three officials.
-His cases involved the Equal Credit Opportunity Act (ECOA), Fair Housing Act (FHA), Section 1324b of the Immigration and Nationality Act (INA) citizenship-status discrimination provision; Title VII of the Civil Rights Act; Fair Housing Act; Americans with Disabilities Act (ADA); Title IX of the Education Amendments; Uniformed Services Employment and Reemployment Rights Act (USERRA); Servicemembers Civil Relief Act (SCRA); constitutional law; and hate crimes and excessive force offenses.
-He oversaw appeals in all 12 regional circuits, contributed to and appeared on seven U.S. Supreme Court briefs, and personally argued before the Ninth Circuit and the en banc Second and Sixth Circuits.
+Before Jones Day, Alexander served as chief of staff and deputy assistant attorney general and chief of staff in Washington for the DOJ Civil Rights Division, where he supervised 70 attorneys in the appellate, employment litigation, and immigrant and employee rights sections, and worked with the offices of DOJ's top-three officials.
+His cases involved the Equal Credit Opportunity Act (ECOA), Fair Housing Act (FHA), Section 1324b of the Immigration and Nationality Act (INA), Title VII, Fair Housing Act, Americans with Disabilities Act (ADA), Uniformed Services Employment and Reemployment Rights Act (USERRA), constitutional law, and criminal laws.
+He directed appeals in all 12 regional circuits, contributed to and appeared on seven U.S. Supreme Court briefs, and argued before the Ninth Circuit and the en banc Second and Sixth Circuits.

 The following represents experience acquired prior to joining Jones Day.

 Achieved favorable settlement for global beverage company in cross-border purchase price adjustment arbitration.